-Re: Bitcoin Transfer - Address labels and UX challenges
+Satoshi to Dustin Trammell: re: Bitcoin Transfer — address labels and UX challenges (January 19, 2009)

 The first default one is labelled “Your Address” when it’s created.